Your Complete Guide to Maid of Honor Duties

 "If the wedding is a destination, it would be helpful for the maid of honor to do some research ahead of time around local dialects, currencies and transit/travel options in case the bride needs help with any of the above," Craft says.

-Maid of Honor vs. Bridesmaid Duties
+Maid of Honor and Bridesmaid Differences

 "We often stress to brides that the maid of honor doesn't necessarily have to be the person who is 'closest' to you in terms of friendship, but should be the person who is most responsible and would welcome and enjoy the role," says Craft.
 "The maid of honor has more responsibility overall, both in terms of duties and financial investment, than the other bridesmaids."